GMC Yukon XL Insurance Rates

 Enter your zip code below to view companies based on your location that have cheap auto insurance rates.

-The chart below shows estimated GMC Yukon XL insurance rates for additional coverage and risk scenarios.
+The chart below shows average GMC Yukon XL insurance rates for additional coverage and risk scenarios.

-- The lowest rate with discounts is $740
+- The cheapest rate after discounts is $740

 - The average rate for a 40-year-old driver who chooses $500 deductibles is $1,256

-- Choosing low $100 deductibles for physical damage coverage will cost an extra $278 every year
+- Selecting pricier low deductibles for physical damage coverage will cost an extra $278 every year

-- Drivers with multiple violations and an at-fault accident could pay around $2,702 or more
+- Drivers with serious driving violations could pay around $2,702

-- The cost for full coverage for a teen driver can cost $4,800 or more
+- The cost for full coverage for a teen driver for full coverage can cost $4,800 or more

-Older drivers with a clean driving record and high deductibles may pay as little as $1,200 a year for full coverage.
-Rates are highest for teen drivers, where even good drivers can expect to pay in the ballpark of $4,800 a year.
+A more mature driver with no driving violations and high deductibles may pay as little as $1,200 a year for full coverage.
+Rates are much higher for teen drivers, where even good drivers will be charged in the ballpark of $4,800 a year.
 View Rates by Age

 Where you live has a huge impact on GMC Yukon XL insurance prices.
-A driver around age 40 might see rates as low as $830 a year in states like Iowa, Maine, and Idaho, or as much as $1,790 on average in New York, Louisiana, and Michigan.
+A driver around age 40 might see rates as low as $830 a year in states like Iowa, Maine, and Idaho, or have to pay at least $1,790 on average in New York, Louisiana, and Michigan.

 State | Premium | Compared to U.S. Avg | Percent Difference |